‘Iran posed no imminent threat to our nation’: Trump-appointed intelligence official resigns over Iran war

 “I cannot in good conscience support the ongoing war in Iran.
 Iran posed no imminent threat to our nation, and it is clear that we started this war due to pressure from Israel and its powerful American lobby,” Kent added in the resignation letter he attached to the post.

-Kent was a staunch Trump supporter, and his resignation marks the first high-profile departure of the president’s second term over a major policy issue.
+Kent was a staunch supporter of Trump and the MAGA movement, and his resignation marks the first high-profile departure of the president’s second term over a major policy issue.
 Some lawmakers and experts have raised doubts over the intelligence the president used to justify the war, and the departure of a key intelligence official will increase scrutiny of the administration’s case.

 A senior US official confirmed that Kent was resigning.